Cremuss/blender-data-baker/README.md

 As a result, *collisions still occur as if the vertices aren't moving*, based on the original collision primitives you may have set up in your game engine, or the mesh's triangles, *as if no vertex shader was applied to it*.

 > [!NOTE]
 > There's no way around it.
-Some game engines might expose settings to bake a fixed vertex offset into some kind of collision data, like Unreal Engine's landscape that may account for the landscape's material WPO, but it's extremely limited and it is best assumed that collisions and vertex animation don't go hand in hand, period.
+Some game engines might expose settings to bake a fixed vertex offset into some kind of collision data, like *Unreal Engine*'s landscape that may account for the landscape's material WPO, but it's extremely limited and it is best assumed that collisions and vertex animation don't go hand in hand, period.

 ### III.2 BOUNDS